TelerikAcademy/Web-Services-and-Cloud/07. Cloud-Computing/slides/README.md

 # The Cloud is Everywhere!
 * The **cloud technologies** are becoming inseparable part of our life:
 <div class="box">
-`The cloud is coming, we cannot avoid it!`
+`The cloud is here, we cannot avoid it!`
 </div>
 <div class="box">
 `The world is moving towards the cloud!`